ehmicky/big-cartesian/README.md

 This works with an infinite number of combinations.

 Arrays in JavaScript have a size limit of 4 trillions of elements.
-You can bypass this limit by using a generator function instead.
+You can bypass this limit by using iterables or generator functions instead.

 <!-- eslint-disable fp/no-loops, no-empty -->